Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best mid-range hotels around Da’An Park

-Dandy Hotel (see prices / read reviews) I first visited Dandy Hotel years ago when researching the best hotels in Taipei for a CNN Travel article, and I still strongly recommend this modern business hotel for its epic views looking over Da’An Park.
-It is also the top rated hotel in Da’An district on Tripadvisor.
+Dandy Hotel (see on Agoda / Booking / TripAdvisor) I first visited Dandy Hotel years ago when researching the best hotels in Taipei for a CNN Travel article, and I still strongly recommend this modern business hotel for its epic views looking over Da’An Park.

 Beitou is Taipei City’s only MRT-accessible hot spring resort village.
 The hot springs in the area were first developed by the Japanese, and many beautiful Japanese wooden buildings and bathhouses remain.
 Here’s my super detailed guide to Beitou Hot Spring.